pkkid/python-plexapi/README.md

 #### Getting a PlexServer Instance ####

-There are two types of authentication.
+There are three types of authentication.
 If running the PlexAPI on the same network as the Plex Server (and you are not using Plex Users), you can authenticate without a username and password.
 Getting a PlexServer instance is as easy as the following:

 ```python